Two-Minute Warning: Plot

-An unknown sniper (Warren Miller) positions himself at the Los Angeles Memorial Coliseum before a professional football championship dubbed "Championship X" (Ten) between Baltimore and Los Angeles, similar to the Super Bowl.
+An unknown sniper positions himself at the Los Angeles Memorial Coliseum before a professional football championship dubbed "Championship X" (Ten) between Baltimore and Los Angeles, similar to the Super Bowl.
 He is spotted by a Goodyear Blimp camera.
-Police and SWAT team are immediately called in by the stadium manager Sam McKeever (Martin Balsam).
+Police and a SWAT team are immediately called in by stadium manager Sam McKeever.

-Police Captain Peter Holly (Charlton Heston), working with SWAT team Sergeant Chris Button (John Cassavetes), devises a plan to capture the sniper before the conclusion of the game.
+Police Captain Peter Holly, working with SWAT team Sergeant Chris Button, devises a plan to capture the sniper before the conclusion of the game.

 Many of the fans attending the game are introduced.
-They include Steve and Janet (David Janssen and Gena Rowlands), an argumentative middle-aged couple; Stu Sandman (Jack Klugman), a gambling addict; a Catholic priest (Mitchell Ryan), who is a friend of quarterback Charlie Tyler (Joe Kapp); young married couple Mike and Peggy Ramsay (Beau Bridges and Pamela Bellwood); an elderly pickpocket (Walter Pidgeon) and his young accomplice (Juli Bridges, the then-wife of Beau Bridges); and football fan Al (David Groh), who begins flirting with Lucy (Marilyn Hassett) when he notices her date (Jon Korkes) is more interested in the game than in her.
+They include Steve and Janet, an argumentative middle-aged couple; Stu Sandman, a gambling addict; a Catholic priest, who is a friend of quarterback Charlie Tyler; young married couple Mike and Peggy Ramsay; an elderly pickpocket and his young accomplice; and football fan Al, who begins flirting with Lucy when he notices her date is more interested in the game than in her.

-The stadium's maintenance director, Paul (Brock Peters), discovers the sniper's presence and attempts to confront him.
+The stadium's maintenance director, Paul, discovers the sniper's presence and attempts to confront him.
 The sniper strikes Paul with the butt of his rifle and, undetected by fans, causes him to fall several stories, leaving him severely injured.
 SWAT team members position themselves on stadium light towers to take aim on the sniper's nest.
 The sniper kills two of the SWAT marksmen but a third one coolly waits for a clear shot and hits the sniper's arm and neck area, seriously injuring him.

 Mike Ramsay spots the sniper with his binoculars.
 He reports it to the police, but rather than thank him, they question him suspiciously and then physically overpower him.